dreamcatchme/documentation-markdown/iri/README.md

-# IOTA node software (IRI) documentation
+# IOTA Node (IRI)

-This section contains information about how IOTA node software (IRI) works, how you can install and run your own IRI node, and how you can interact with it through API endpoints.
+This section contains information about how IOTA node software works.
+IOTA node software is also called the IOTA Reference Implementation (IRI).
+Using this documentation you can install and run your own IRI node and interact with it through API endpoints.

 ## Documentation
 - Introduction